aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Task 5: Test the connection between the VMs

+In this task, you'll be testing the connectivity between the ManufacturingVM and TestVM1 after setting up the VNet peering between CoreServicesVnet and ManufacturingVnet.

 1. On the ManufacturingVM, open a PowerShell prompt.

 1. Use the following command to verify that there is now a connection to TestVM1 on CoreServicesVnet.